bentasker/gitlab_recurring_issue/README.md

 The `every` attribute also accepts the value `run` - if this is present, the ticket will be raised every time the script is invoked.

+---

 #### `n`th Day Scheduling

-The script support `n`th day scheduling, so you can specify that a ticket should be raised on the 2nd Sunday of each month:
+The script support `n`th day scheduling.

+For example, to specify that a ticket should be raised on the 2nd Sunday of each month:
 ```yaml
 schedule:
   nth: